carolwanjohi/star-wars/README.md

 # Star Wars

-This is a React App that allows a user to search for a Star Wars movies and view the selected movie's opening crawl and characters.
+This is a React App that allows a user to search for a Star Wars movies and view the selected movie's opening crawl and characters.\
 It also provides filtering of character by gender and sorting them by name and height.

-It is currently hosted on [Github Pages](https://carolwanjohi.github.io/star-wars/)
+The app is currently hosted on [Github Pages](https://carolwanjohi.github.io/star-wars/) and the API useD is [SWAPI](https://swapi.dev).

 ## Run app locally